 Navion Senior Solutions is actively engaged in efforts to prepare for and mitigate the impacts of the Coronavirus.
 Our corporate and community leadership teams are monitoring the situation closely.
 The health, safety, and well-being of our residents, associates, resident family members, and visitors is our top priority.
-At this time, there is no indication that any Navion community has been affected by the Coronavirus, but preparation efforts are well underway.
 We will continue to update our websites regularly to keep you informed.
 For more information, please contact your community Executive Director or contact firstname.lastname@example.org.

 Restriction of Visitors

 The NO VISITOR rule is still in effect at ALL Navion facilities, except for in compassionate care situations, which will be assessed on a case-by-case basis.
 The no visitor rule also extends to volunteers and non-essential healthcare providers and is in effect until further notice.

 We want to thank family members and loved ones for abiding by the state mandated “no visitors” rule.
 We understand that this is a difficult time for those of you who have loved ones in our facilities.
 The health and safety of all our residents is our number one priority and your assistance in keeping them safe is appreciated.

 We know our residents miss their loved ones, and we encourage you to call them regularly and to send cards and letters.
 We know they will appreciate them.
 Our staff will also continue assisting with phone and video calls as needed.

 - As we continue to care for our residents, our personnel are designated essential to ensure no interruption of care.

 - We continue to monitor our resident population closely for any illnesses.
 As reported on March 14, we have expanded our efforts by completing a daily surveillance of all Assisted Living and Memory Care residents.
 In Independent Living, we continue to check-in with all residents daily.